Become a Tutor

 Name and email address of a college instructor familiar with your academic writing and peer review abilities.

+The Writing Center is hiring 2-3 graduate tutors for the 2023-2024 academic year (with the possibility for renewal in 2024-2025).
 Writing tutors work with writers in 45-minute tutorial sessions, participate in ongoing professional development about writing and writing education, and assist with campus outreach like faculty and instructor workshops.
 Graduate writing tutors can work up to five hours per week and must be able to work either a Sunday or evening shift.

 Qualifications: Coursework and/or teacher-training in composition pedagogy; experience tutoring or teaching college student writers; and a desire to participate in tutor workshops on composition pedagogy.
 Preference will be given to those applicants who have taken a university course on composition and/or writing center pedagogy or who have previous writing center experience.